jasonhuels/doctor-lookup/README.md

 * _Clone this repository_
 * _Run "npm install" command to install necessary packages_
+* _Create a .env file with your betterdoctor api key saved to a variable called exports.apiKey_
 * _Run "npm run start" command to open application in browser_

 ## Known Bugs